isaacnmm/pestpolicy-hugo2XX/content/posts/12-ft-vs-14-ft-trampoline/index.md

 Are you wondering which trampoline size would be perfect for you?
 Well, to make it a bit easier, I will look at 12 ft. vs-14 ft.
 Trampoline.

-When deciding on the [ideal trampoline shape](https://pestpolicy.com/best-long-trampolines-for-gymnastics/), its crucial that you consider the available space in your backyard, the age of the user, and the purpose of the trampoline.
+When deciding on the [ideal trampoline shape](https://pestpolicy.com/best-long-trampolines-for-gymnastics/),itscrucial that you consider the available space in your backyard, the age of the user, and the purpose of the trampoline.

 For example, the 14 ft. trampoline is a perfect choice for gymnastics, while the 12 ft. trampoline is ideal for normal bouncing or play.
 Hence, check out my detailed analysis of 12 ft. vs-14 ft.
 Trampoline and decide on the best trampoline size for your backyard.